Eli skating a rock. Photo by Black Dave.

 “Skating through midtown Manhattan that night, I remembered that I used to think skateboarding would never get too big because it hurt too much.
 Because you can’t take the pain out of skateboarding.
 Because putting yourself deliberately in harm’s way is a quick, easy, and reliable route to the truth.”
 This is a solid read.

-TWS’ “Skate Nerd” segment with Kalis and Smolik, two icons of hip-hop white guy skateboarding, is more entertaining than any link you may find below.
+TWS’ “Skate Nerd” segment with Kalis and Smolik is more entertaining than any link you may find below.
 “Kelly Slater?”

 Worth repeating that Wes Kremer is the best?

 Our good friend Alexander Mosley A.K.A. the Watermelon Man is having an art show at 2nd Nature in Bushwick this Saturday, October 4th.
 7-11 P.M.
 Flyer here.

 Finally: Frozen in Carbonite’s annual “Song of the Summer” x “Video Part of the Summer” mash-up segment.
 It tackles Static 4‘s equivalence to a prog-rock epic, Chris Brown and Bronze’s penchant for controversy, the truth that VX just looks blurry now, Bobby Shmura videos having a similar gender breakdown to skate videos, and Sinner’s post-modern, post-genre take on a video part.
 Incredible.